DeliSauce/Team-Challenge-React-Native/README.md

 # ![logo](docs/TeamChallengeLogo_small.png) Team Challenge
+Team Challenge is a mobile app that allows users to set up challenges with their friends in order to push each other to meet individual goals (health, life, etc).
+Users can select the length and categories for the challenge and will receive a point for each category completed on any given day.
+The person with most points at the end of the challenge wins!!

-Mobile app built with React Native that allows groups of people to create and track challenge benchmarks.
-Utilizes Firebase for authentication and syncing data in real time.
+This app was built with React Native and can run on both Android and iOS devices.
+It utilizes Firebase for authentication and syncing data in real time.

 <strong>[Android Play Store](https://play.google.com/store/apps/details?id=com.delisauce.teamchallenge) </strong><br/>
 <strong>Apple App Store</strong> (pending)

-###### Sample challenge: Fitness Challenge
-- 5 people, 30 days, 10 categories
-- receive 1 point per day for each category completed
-- person with the most points is the winner
+### Logging In

-Login with either an email/password or Facebook (via OAuth).
+Users can either log in with an email/password or via Facebook OAuth. <br/>
-When signing up with Facebook, the user's photo is added to the navigation drawer <br/>
+When signing up with Facebook, the user's photo and name is included in the navigation drawer. <br/>

 <div>
   <img src="./docs/screenshots/login_page.png" width='24%'/>